Boom Sprayer Pesticide Application 5N1797

 Written Exam - 40%

 Credit value: 5 credits

 A good command of the English language and a good level of numeracy and literacy.
 Candidates must be over the age of 16.
 1 years experience operating tractors and sprayers is essential.
 An Application form must be completed and places are allocated on a first come first served basis.

 Participants applying for this award should hold a level 4 and / or have relevant life and work experience.
-Participants must bring PPE - masks, overalls, gloves, safety boots and hi vis jacket on the second day of the course.

 Successful candidates will achieve a QQI Level 5 minor award Boom Spray Pesticide Application (5N1797).

 Learners who are successful on this programme may carry forward a credit towards a major award in the future.
 For example, the major award in Horticulture 5M2586.
 Successful completion of this component award enables the learner to transfer to programmes leading to other certificates where this component is a mandatory or an elective requirement.
 This module or its equivalent is required by the Department of Agriculture in order to register as a professional user of pesticides with boom spraying.